Charles Hatfield: Career

-On January 5, 1916 heavy rain began—and grew gradually heavier day by day.
+On January 5, 1916, heavy rain began—and grew gradually heavier day by day.
 Dry riverbeds filled to the point of flooding.
 Worsening floods destroyed bridges, marooned trains and cut phone cables - not to mention flooding homes and farms.
 Two dams, Sweetwater Dam and one at Lower Otay Lake, overflowed.
 Rain stopped on 20 January but resumed two days later.
 On January 27 Lower Otay Dam broke, increasing the devastation and reportedly causing about 20 deaths (accounts vary on the exact number).

 Hatfield talked to the press on February 4 and said that the damage was not his fault and that the city should have taken adequate precautions.
 Hatfield had fulfilled the requirements of his contract—filling the reservoir—but the city council refused to pay the money unless Hatfield would accept liability for damages; there were already claims worth $3.5 million.
 Besides, there was no written contract.
 Hatfield tried to settle for $4000 and then sued the council.
 The suit continued until 1938 when two courts decided that the rain was an act of God, which absolved him of any wrongdoing, but also meant Hatfield did not get his fee.

 Hatfield's fame only grew and he received more contracts for rainmaking.
-Among other things, in 1929 he tried to stop a forest fire in Honduras.
-Later the Bear Valley Mutual Water Company wanted to fill Big Bear Lake.
+Among other things, in 1929 he was hired by the Standard Steamship and Fruit Company of New Orleans to stop a fire on a 100,000 acre banana plantation in Honduras Later the Bear Valley Mutual Water Company wanted to fill Big Bear Lake.
 However, during the Great Depression he had to return to his work as a sewing machine salesman.
-His wife divorced him.
+His wife Mable divorced him in 1931, claiming in the divorce settlement that Hatfield had hidden some of his earnings from her.

-Charles Hatfield died January 12, 1958 and took his chemical formula with him to his grave in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+Charles Hatfield died January 12, 1958, and took his chemical formula with him to his grave in Forest Lawn Memorial Park in Glendale, California.

 Hatfield claimed at least 500 successes.
-According to later commentators, Hatfield's successes were mainly due to his meteorological skill and sense of timing, selecting periods where there was a high probability of rain anyway.
+According to later commentators and those who encountered him, Hatfield's successes were mainly due to his meteorological skill, detailed study of rainfall statistics and innate sense of timing, selecting periods where there was a high probability of rain anyway.
+John L. Bacon, a mayor of San Diego who studied Hatfield's so-called successes, regarded him as nothing more than "a darned good weather prophet."